vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="networking"></a>
 ## Networking Options ##
-The `vic-machine create` utility allows you to specify different networks for the different types of traffic between containers, the virtual container host, the external internet, and your vSphere environment.
-For information about the different networks that virtual container hosts use, see [Networks Used by vSphere Integrated Containers Engine](networks.md).
+The `vic-machine create` utility allows you to specify different networks for the different types of traffic between containers, the VCH, the external internet, and your vSphere environment.
+For information about the different networks that VCHs use, see [Networks Used by vSphere Integrated Containers Engine](networks.md).

-**IMPORTANT**: A virtual container host supports a maximum of 3 distinct networks.
-Because the bridge and container networks require  their own distributed port groups, at least two of the external, client, and management networks must share a network.
+**IMPORTANT**: A VCH supports a maximum of 3 distinct network interfaces.
+Because the bridge and container networks require their own distributed port groups, at least two of the public, client, and management networks must share a network interface.

-By default, `vic-machine create` obtains IP addresses for virtual container host endpoint VMs by using DHCP.
-For information about how to specify a static IP address for the virtual container host endpoint VM on the client, external, and management networks, see [Specify a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.
+By default, `vic-machine create` obtains IP addresses for VCH endpoint VMs by using DHCP.
+For information about how to specify a static IP address for the VCH endpoint VM on the client, public, and management networks, see [Specify a Static IP Address for the VCH Endpoint VM](#static-ip) in Advanced Options.

-If your network access is controlled by a proxy server, see [Options to Configure Virtual Container Hosts to Use Proxy Servers](#proxy) in Advanced Options.
+If your network access is controlled by a proxy server, see [Options to Configure VCHs to Use Proxy Servers](#proxy) in Advanced Options.

 <a name="bridge"></a>
 ### `--bridge-network` ###